pablobacho/pablobacho.github.io/embedded.md

 ![Photo of me at my desk](/images/pablobacho_working.jpg)

 I am available for remote-work worldwide, in English or Spanish.
-Currently, I am in Spain and my [timezone is Europe/Madrid](https://www.google.com/search?q=Time+in+Madrid%2C+Spain).
+Currently, I am in Virginia Beach, VA (USA), and my [timezone is Eastern Time US](https://www.google.com/search?q=eastern+time).

 ### Some projects I have worked on